lilouMazzarisi/Exercice-Cadavre-Exquis-Lisa/README.md

 However, there is no shame in this.
 We are a group, and there is no first or last place.
 The place is beautiful but it gets quite hot.
 The coaches are nice and helpfull.
-It's the same for the other people working at BeCode !
+It's the same for the other people working at BeCode!
+It's difficult sometimes because we're not working on the same OS.
+But at least we have coffee !
+Coffe is live.
+Love coffee, love live.
+Love Be code!